Keukenhof Holland: The Land of Tulips

 There are also some cafes and food carts in the park.
 In my opinion, the best (and cheapest) way to enjoy the gardens is to pack a lunch.
 There are plenty of benches in the gardens and free luggage lockers at the main entrance to store your stuff for the day.

-I vote mid-April.
 The Netherlands is always a bit unpredictable when it comes to weather.
-I planned my trip to the Netherlands knowing that I was going to be there a few weeks premature for prime tulip season.
+The first time I visited Keukenhof, I planned my trip to the Netherlands knowing that I was going to be there a few weeks premature for prime tulip season.
+After living here for ten years, I’ve learned every year is truly different, but your best bet is late April to early May.

 To see the greatest variety and entire spectrum of colors, mid-April is best.
 The season is said to last from late March through mid-May.
 Of course, this all depends on Mother Nature.
-If you want to be safe, plan at least a week in the Netherlands and choose the best weather day.
+If you want to be safe, plan at least a week in the Netherlands and choose the best weather day to visit Keukenhof.

-What will you find in the Land of Tulips?
+What Will you Find in Keukenhof’s Land of Tulips?

-The gardens are overflowing with over seven million varieties of tulips, daffodils and hyacinths in over 800 varieties, colors and sizes.
+The gardens are overflowing with over seven million varieties of bulbs.
+Tulips, daffodils and hyacinths in over 800 varieties, colors and sizes.
 It really is a sight to seen.

 The park has elaborate gardens, bulb fields, outdoor exhibitions and indoor flower exhibitions.
 The indoor exhibitions go beyond tulips and include everything from orchids and lilies to gerberas and roses.
 The indoor exhibitions change weekly throughout the season so the flowers are always looking their best.